Are you interested in how to build to rent?

 The Alfresco or Outdoor Area

 Go for concrete or paving instead of timber decking.
 Timber will need oiling every year.
-Otherwise, it will need to get replaced when it comes time to sell.
+Otherwise, it must be replaced when it comes time to sell.

-It’s easy to forget to oil the timber each year, especially if you have multiple investment properties.
+It’s easy to forget to oil the timber yearly, especially if you have multiple investment properties.
 Concrete or paving stones will last longer.

-Your alfresco should be concrete instead of decking, which needs to be oiled every year, or you may be looking to rip it out.
+Your alfresco should be concrete instead of decking, which needs to be oiled yearly, or you may be looking to rip it out.